Diocese of Kansas City-St. Joseph

 Cathedral of Saint Peter (Kansas City, Kansas):

-Archdiocesan Shrine of St. Maria Soledad: The Cathedral also houses the archdiocesan shrine dedicated to St. Maria Soledad, the foundress of the Sister Servants of Mary, who have a long history of serving the sick and poor in the archdiocese since their arrival in 1917.
+This is the seat of the Roman Catholic Archdiocese of Kansas City in Kansas.
+Dedicated as a parish church in 1927 and consecrated as the cathedral in 1948, the church is a distinctive Gothic Revival structure built of Carthage stone.
+The Cathedral also houses the archdiocesan shrine dedicated to St. Maria Soledad, the foundress of the Sister Servants of Mary, who have a long history of serving the sick and poor in the archdiocese since their arrival in 1917.

-Mount St. Scholastica (Atchison, Kansas):
+St. Benedict's Abbey and Mount St. Scholastica (Atchison, Kansas):

 St. Mary's Mission (St. Marys, Kansas):

 Established by Jesuit priests in 1847 along the Oregon Trail, this mission was crucial to the early Catholic evangelization of the Potawatomi people.
 It served as the first residence of Bishop John Miège, the first Bishop of the area.
+Its legacy continues through the St. Mary’s Historical Society, the Indian Pay Station Museum, and the Oregon Trail Nature Park, St. Marys, Kansas.

 Former Cathedral of the Immaculate Conception (Leavenworth, Kansas):